nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Command History

-View and use previously called commands to minimise typing of repeated commands.
+View and use previously called commands to minimize typing of repeated commands.

 Notes:
 * Only commands that have been used in the current program run can be viewed.
 Commands used in previous runs are not stored.